National Parks in Nepal To Explore The Wild Side of The Himalayan Country

 Activities:

-Rara Lake does not freeze at all, which means that you can camp by the lakeside or watch birds all year long.
-Bird watching is a favourite activity here.
+Rara Lake does not freeze at all, so you can camp by the lakeside or watch birds all year.
+Bird-watching is a favorite activity here.
 You can also camp and trek in pre-designated areas within the Park.
 The pine forests offer breathtaking views and stark visuals.
-During the summer months, there is a carpet of colourful flowers in the valley which is a must-watch.
+During the summer months, there is a carpet of colorful flowers in the valley, which is a must-watch.

 Location: The Park is 350 kilometres away from Kathmandu.
 The nearest airstrip is at Jumla, from where you have to trek for a couple of days to reach the Park.